tyler-a-johnson/Obsidian-git-repo/UNI 2023/SEM 2/MTRN3026/Week 9 - Hydraulics.md

 ## [[The Continuity Equation]]

-If we assume fluid is incompressible
+If we assume fluid is incompressible and a constant flow rate, we can assume a steady flow. this means whatever volume of fluid flows through
 ![](Attachments/Pasted%20image%2020231112131353.png)

 # Conceptual Info